Yunus Emre Sonsırma

-Yunus Emre Sonsırma (born October 8, 1992) is a Turkish professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
+Yunus Emre Sonsırma (born October 8, 1992) is a Turkish professional basketball player for Petkim Spor of the Basketbol Süper Ligi (BSL).

 Professional career

 Galatasaray Nef (2022–2023)

 On 27 June 2022, he has signed with Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL).

 In the notification made by Galatasaray Nef on 27 January 2023, it was announced that the transfer offer from Bahçeşehir Koleji for Sonsırma was accepted.

-Bahçeşehir Koleji (2023–)
+Bahçeşehir Koleji (2023)

 On 27 January 2023, it was announced that he was transferred to Bahçeşehir Koleji.

+Petkim Spor (2023–2024)

+On June 1, 2023, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL).

+Manisa Basket (2024–2025)

+On July 31, 2024, he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

+Second stint with Petkim Spor (2025–present)

+On June 16, 2025, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL).

 Turkish national team

 He played for the Turkey U-20 National Team.